-Inconsistencies often exist in the definition of a railway boundary as shown on the diagrams on old certificate of title (usually a series of curves of specified arc lengths, chords and radii) and as defined in a new deposited plan of survey (usually a series of straight lines adopting the railway fence).
+Inconsistencies often exist between the definition of a railway boundary as shown on old plans and Certificate(s) of Title (usually a series of straight lines and curves of specified arc lengths, chords and radii) and as defined in a new deposited plan of survey (usually a series of straight lines adopting the railway fence).

-The original curved boundaries of the railway were calculated at a set distance from the centreline of the track however due to subsequent reconstruction of the track since the date of original construction the position of the original boundary may be lost.
-However, the Government Railways Act 1912 and later Acts confirm ownership by State Rail (and its assigns) of the strip of land between the railway fences.
+The original boundaries of the railway were generally calculated at a set distance from the centreline of the track.
+However, due to subsequent realignment of the track since the date of original construction, the position of the original boundary may now be lost or uncertain.

-Consequently, where doubt exists as to the position of a railway boundary, the definition shown in a new deposited plan of survey must have the consent of Transport for NSW.
+Where doubt remains as to the position of a railway boundary, the definition shown in a new deposited plan of survey must have the consent of Transport for NSW.
 Unless there is evidence to the contrary, the position of the railway fencing should be adopted.

-For further information regarding railway boundary consents - see Consents to railway boundaries page.
+For further information regarding railway boundary definition and consents, see Consents to railway boundaries.

 All NSW legislation can be accessed at www.legislation.nsw.gov.au/